 The AAP Summer Research Fellowship in Integrative Biology is a collaborative program between the School of Integrative Biology and the Access and Achievement Program (AAP) that provides a summer fellowship opportunity for undergraduate students in the Access and Achievement Program (AAP).
 Through this fellowship, students will have the opportunity to conduct research with a faculty mentor in the School of Integrative Biology over the summer months.
 Overall, we hope to train students to think critically, become scientifically literate, and instill the excitement of discovery.

-To support undergraduate students to conduct research with one or more faculty members and/or graduate students in the Department of Animal Biology.
-Click here for a list of Research Projects and Faculty members
+To support undergraduate students to conduct research with one or more faculty members and/or graduate students in the Department of Evolution, Ecology, and Behavior.